 - How can an LGBTQ planning lawyer help you?

 Why is LGBTQ Planning Important?

 For lesbians, gay individuals, bisexual individuals, and transgender individuals, estate planning and retirement planning can be complicated by inadequate recognition under the law as well as by more complex family situations.

 You may have a partner who you were not able to marry for a long time, which could mean you own substantial separate property or are not able to qualify for Social Security on each other’s work records.
 You may have non-biological children who you have raised but not adopted.
 You may also have a family who is not fully supportive of your sexuality or of your gender identity.

-What Should Be Part of Your LGBT Plan?
+What Should Be Part of Your LGBTQ Plan?